CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 GRANT CONNECT ON DATABASE "postgres" TO ccp_monitoring;
 ```

+Run these grant statements to then allow monitoring to connect.

 ###### Bloat setup

 Run the script on the specific database(s) you will be for monitoring bloat in the cluster.
 See special note in crontab.txt concerning a superuser requirement for using this script